-- It is recommended to use 12" minus stone, also referred to as Type 1 stone for ditch lining. - Stone should be placed below the height of the shoulder so that grading and other maintenance operations don't negatively impact the stone lining. - Recommended 2-foot minimum depth from stone in base of ditch, to road shoulder. - Where ditches are installed adjacent to a steep back slope, stabilize the disturbed soil with methods detailed in the prior section, Temporary Erosion Prevention and Sediment Control.
+- Stone should be placed below the height of the shoulder so that grading and other maintenance operations don't negatively impact the stone lining. - Recommended 2-foot minimum depth from stone in base of ditch, to road shoulder. - Where ditches are installed adjacent to a steep back slope, stabilize the disturbed soil with methods detailed in the prior section, Temporary Erosion Prevention and Sediment Control.